 Leading off today:

-Only two seniors are among the seven girls selected as state softball players of the year by the New York State Sportswriters and Coaches Organization for Girls Sports.
+Four of the six New York softball players of the year are repeat selections from a year ago, the New York State Sportswriters and Coaches Organization for Girls Sports announced Saturday.